There are a number of ways faculty members can teach at other Five College campuses.

-- Overload Borrow, in which the faculty member borrowed teaches a course at the borrowing institution as an overload and is compensated for that extra teaching.
+The faculty member borrowed teaches a course at the borrowing institution as an overload and is compensated for that extra teaching.

-- Released-Time Borrow, in which a course is taught by the borrowed faculty member as part of the normal full-time teaching load.
+A course is taught by the borrowed faculty member as part of the normal full-time teaching load.
 The lending campus may or may not be reimbursed depending on the agreement.

-- Straight Exchange, in which faculty members and their courses are exchanged between two departments on different campuses, resulting in no change in either faculty member's course load.
+Faculty members and their courses are exchanged between two departments on different campuses, resulting in no change in either faculty member's course load.

 Instructions for a Faculty Exchange or Faculty Borrow

 The process of a faculty exchange or a faculty borrow begins with a consultation between the department chair at the borrowing campus and the faculty member the chair hopes to borrow.
 Since each campus has restrictions on outside employment of its full-time faculty members during the academic year, any arrangement for exchanging or borrowing faculty members needs approval of the department chairs and deans at both campuses.

 It is essential that the consultation and approval processes be started early enough to gain the necessary approvals before a class with an exchanged or borrowed faculty member is listed in the schedule of classes.
 Since the review and approval process may take 3–4 weeks, the department head (school dean at Hampshire) seeking to recruit a faculty colleague from another campus should start the process in September for classes the following Spring and in February for classes the following Fall.